dewi-alliance/hotspot-manufacturers/template.md

 * Is this is a Light Hotspot or a 5G Hotspot?
 (Due to the time required for the HIP19 process, new applications should be for Light Hotspots or 5G Hotspots)
 * Is this model for indoor, outdoor, or both?
 (If there are two different models for indoor and outdoor, list them separately.)
 * Provide a brief description of the product:
+*
 * What is your approximate price point?
 * What is your expected production and delivery timeline?

 ## Previous shipments (required)
 Startups welcomed!
-(If you're a startup, please include detailed information about your team's previous experience.)
+(If you're a startup, please include detailed information about your team's previous experience or information about company partners.)
 * Have you shipped anything in the past?
 * What types of products have you shipped?
 * Which countries have you previously shipped regulatory approved products?
 (FCC, CE, etc.)